Northern Powys (medieval): History

-Powys Fadog split in two in 1160 following the death of Prince Madog ap Maredudd.
+Powys split in two in 1160 following the death of Prince Madog ap Maredudd.
 He was a member of the Royal House of Mathrafal, founded by grandfather, King Bleddyn ap Cynfyn, who led a defence with the Anglo-Saxons against William the Conqueror.
-Madog would lost for a time the Lordship of Yale when he allied himself with Ranulf de Gernon, 4th Earl of Chester, against King Owain Gwynedd.
+Madog would lose for a time the Lordship of Yale when he allied himself with Ranulf de Gernon, 4th Earl of Chester, against King Owain Gwynedd.
 The realm of Powys was divided under Welsh law: Madog's nephew prince Owain Cyfeiliog inheriting the south (see Powys Wenwynwyn) and his son prince Gruffydd Maelor I inherited the north.

 Gruffydd received the cantref of Maelor and the commote of Yale (Iâl) as his portion, and later added Nanheudwy, Cynllaith, Glyndyfrdwy and Mochnant Is Rhaeadr.
 This northern realm became known as Powys Fadog after the accession in 1191 of his son prince Madog ap Gruffudd, who reigned until 1236, and after whom it may be named (see alternative translations above).
 During his reign, Madog initially adopted a neutral position between Gwynedd and England, but by 1215 he had settled on an alliance with king Llywelyn ab Iorwerth of Gwynedd.

 This policy of alliance with Gwynedd altered under his successor Gruffudd II over his thirty-three year reign (1236–1269); pressure from an ambitious Gwynedd, and Gruffydd's marriage to the daughter of an English landowner, caused him to seek support from the English king Henry III.
 However, support from England failed to arrive, and in 1258 he was forced into an alliance with prince Llywelyn ap Gruffudd.
 Gruffydd's influence waned and Llywelyn was recognised as Prince of Wales under the terms of the 1267 Treaty of Montgomery; Gruffydd subsequently confined himself to building his castle, Castell Dinas Brân.

 When Gruffydd died in 1269, his eldest son prince Madog II succeeded to the throne, but the small portion of the realm awarded to his younger brothers caused rebellion, in which England became engaged.
-By 1276 Powys Fadog was in disorder, with brother fighting brother, and this conflagration soon became a small part in the campaign being waged by the English Crown against the fragile Welsh confederation.
-In early 1277 an army led by William de Beauchamp, 9th Earl of Warwick of Warwick Castle, with support from the treacherous brother of Llywelyn ap Gruffudd, prince Dafydd ap Gruffydd, marched from Chester into Powys Fadog.
+By 1276 northern Powys was in disorder, with brother fighting brother, and this conflagration soon became a small part in the campaign being waged by the English Crown against the fragile Welsh confederation.
+In early 1277 an army led by William de Beauchamp, 9th Earl of Warwick of Warwick Castle, with support from the treacherous brother of Llywelyn ap Gruffudd, prince Dafydd ap Gruffydd, marched from Chester into northern Powys.

 Madog II was compelled to submit: under the terms of his surrender the realm would be divided between himself and his younger brother Llywelyn.
-The royal seat of the Princes of Powys Fadog, Castle Dinas Brân, widely considered the strongest native castle in all Wales, was to be had by neither, and was dismantled.
+The royal seat of the Princes of northern Powys, Castle Dinas Brân, widely considered the strongest native castle in all Wales, was to be had by neither, and was dismantled.